 What you’ll need to Declutter Your Christmas Decor

 This post contains affiliate links for your convenience.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 Weird right?
 But I’m telling you, having a set of noise-cancelling wireless earphones keeps me in the cleaning and decluttering zone like nobody’s business.
 I don’t know about you, but listening to music really helps me stay focused when I’m cleaning…but believe it out not, a great podcast-especially one on cleaning–is absolutely motivating to keep me in the mood for tossing Chrismas clutter and getting things in check.

-What you should do is turn on the tube.
+What you should NOT do is turn on the tube.
 It will distract you from the task at hand, slow you down and make you feel like this will take forever.